vibe-io/cdk-extensions/API.md

 ### ITriggerPredicate <a name="ITriggerPredicate" id="cdk-extensions.glue.ITriggerPredicate"></a>

-- *Implemented By:* cdk-extensions.glue.CrawlerPredicate, cdk-extensions.glue.JobPredicate, cdk-extensions.glue.ITriggerPredicate
+- *Implemented By:* cdk-extensions.glue.WorkflowCrawlerPredicate, cdk-extensions.glue.WorkflowJobPredicate, cdk-extensions.glue.ITriggerPredicate

 Represents a precondition that must be satisfied in order for a trigger to be executed.